bollu/alok-bollu/word2blank/word2vec/README.md

 Word that shows stark differences:

-- `stone`, `geometry`, for cbow between original and random intialization of negsample representation.
+- `stone`, `geometry`, `hot`, for cbow between original and random intialization of negsample representation.